rezgi/onna/README.md

 ## ToCheck

 - may need to make tempo with 16th
-- make tempo global, see how to connect it to any element
+- make tempo global, see how to connect it to any element _* No, better have one tempo per song_
 - have a midi parsing and then syncing or selecting trigger events on a visual GUI
 - separate X and Y line steps for grid subdivisions
 - keyboard input for the time being, make swipe after
 - have a "1,2,3,4!" when touching an area, so that player analyzes level rythm first, later in the gamedev
+- try player that moves like blocs but on user input
+- try player movement/input in sync with tempo

 ---